jes-bro/kotlin-ml-translation/README.md

 ### What questions do you have?
 I think some of the use cases of the different lambda function versions aren't entirely clear to me- I think I generally understand when they are useful, but could use a little more practice implementing them in Kotlin.

--Update: Got a lot of practice with lamda usage in kotlin via the translation.
+-Update: Got a lot of practice with lambda usage in kotlin via the translation.

 ## Code Description
 The purpose of this code is to create a confusion matrix and corresponding metrics for inference data that comes from a model trained to classify desserts.
 This project was originally from my AI and Societ Final module.
 The